SpiritF0rest/OC_Python_P13_Lettings/docs/source/deployment.rst

 Circle CI
 ---------

-Create a project linked to your github repository.
-In project settings, go to Environment Variables and add these variables.
+In project settings, go to Environment Variables and manage these variables.

 - ALLOWED_HOSTS: String like in .env
 - CSRF_TRUSTED_ORIGINS:  String like in .env